georapbox/capture-photo-element/README.md

 });
 ```

-**capture-photo:error** - This event is triggered every time an error occurs.
+`capture-photo:error` - Emitted when an error occurs.
 An error might occur because camera permission is denied, a photo cannot be captured for any reason, the video stream cannot start for any reason, etc.

 ```js
 document.addEventListener('capture-photo:error', evt => {